camerony/VoronCustom/v0.1_MiniAfterBlockHead/README.md

 # MiniAfterBlockhead to V0.1 (Alpha)

-Modified Mini After-LGX-Lite (Olof Ogland) to use 3010 Blower as Hotend Fan
+Modified Mini After-LGX-Lite (Olof Ogland) to use 3010 Blower as Hotend Fan This requires the use of other parts from the original sources for installation (see below)

 ## Why??
 Better hotend cooling to reduce heat creep.